AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 If the external React SPA application has multiple pages, [it can use routing to determine the page/component to render.](/help/implementing/developing/hybrid/routing.md) The basic use case is to match the currently active URL against the path provided for a route.
 To enable editing on such routing enabled applications, the path to be matched against needs to be transformed to accommodate AEM-specific info.

 In the following example we have a simple React application with two pages.
 The page to be rendered is determined by matching the path provided to the router against the active URL.
-For example, if we are on `mydomain.com/test`, `TestPage` will be rendered.
+For example, if we are on `mydomain.com/test`, `TestPage` is rendered.

 ![Routing in an external SPA](assets/external-spa-routing.png)